 Banco De Comercio Exterior De Colombia (Bancoldex), the Colombian Bank, categorized the eligibility of the projects into five groups.
 (1) Preventing and mitigating negative effects of business activities on the environment by constructing, installing, and operating production control and system monitoring.

 (2) Zero or low-emission transport by renewal, modernization, and modal shifts in the transport system.
 (3) Improving the productivity of the process by optimization of electric or thermal energy consumption.
 (4) Electric or thermal energy is generated via renewable energy sources, such as wind energy, solar energy, biogas from biomass waste, hydroelectric plants which are smaller with a lower capacity of 10MW, and geothermal energy.
 (5) Constructing and designing buildings fulfilling the construction parameter which are sustainable and as per the guidelines of saving water and energy.

-International Finance Corporation’s green bond framework permits projects which are climate-related loan portfolio whereas Asian Development Bank divided the eligibility categories into mitigation and adaptation.
-KfW’s renewable energy project is categorised as per the promotion for low-carbon transition and growth in climate-resilient.
+International Finance Corporation’s green bond framework permits projects which are climate-related loan portfolios whereas Asian Development Bank divided the eligibility categories into mitigation and adaptation.
+KfW’s renewable energy project is categorized as per the promotion for low-carbon transition and growth in climate-resilient.